|

 FRH Employees: Link to Intranet © FRH - All Rights Reserved Privacy Policy Equal Housing Opportunity Foothills Regional Housing does not discriminate on the basis of race, color, sex, national origin, familial status, age, sexual orientation, religion or handicap.
 FRH complies with Title VI of the Civil Rights Act of 1964, the Fair Housing Act, Section 504 of the Rehabilitation Act of 1973 and Title II of the Americans with Disabilities Act of 1990.

 Accessibility Statement FRH is committed to ensuring all persons can fully and equitably access our website.
-As such, FRH is in the process of updating this site in accordance with standards published in HB 21-1110 with all work expected to be complete by June of 2025.
+As such, FRH is in the process of migrating our website to a more accessible platform in accordance with standards published in HB 21-1110 .
 Please contact Ashley at [email protected] if you find a specific issue and we will work to provide a reasonable accommodation and/or correct any site issues. |